johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 7: The Checkout Page

 The checkout page features a form for the user to fill in, with name, email, phone nr, delivery address and card details.
-From here, if user is authenticated, they can save their details to their My StepUp profile so they are prefilled for the next order.
-If they are not logged in, a link to log in is displayed in place of that option.

-If the payment fails or info is sufficient, the user gets a new chance to enter their info, without being charged.
 ---

 **Checkout page on desktop**

 ![Checkout page on desktop](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/testing/screenshots/user_case_1/desktop_checkout.png)
 ---

+From the checkout page, if user is authenticated, they can save their details to their My StepUp profile so they are prefilled for the next order.
+If they are not logged in, a link to log in is displayed in place of that option.

+If the payment fails or info is sufficient, the user gets a new chance to enter their info, without being charged.

 <details>
     <summary>View More Images Here</summary>